Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     This form of `module spider` can also be used to find out how a tool provided as an extension by another module can be made available.
-E.g., in a previous example we whave seen that `CMake/3.22.2` is available via another module.
+E.g., in a previous example we we've seen that `CMake/3.22.2` is available via another module.
     Now
     ```
     module spider CMake/3.22.2